ButbkaDrug/butbkadrug.github.io/content/posts/romans-2-1-11.md

 We will leave this part for the next week.
 But as of today we remind ourselves:

 ### Conclusion
-We are not called to be Moralists.
+We are not called to be Moralists on Hypocrites.
 Our mission is not to promote, judge or be overly concerned with **the right behavior**.
 It is not what's important.
 We should not put on a mask or a good Christian when we come to church and we definitely should not try pretend before God, because he knows our hearts anyway.

 Be real when you pray.
 If there is a problem in your heart.
 If you have have desires that God does not admire, tell God about it.
 Ask him for help.
 Have a trustworthy AND mature person in the Church(locally) to whom you can talk about it.